ellenrchen/intro-html-workshop/README.md

 # intro-to-html-workshop
-Teaching the basics of HTML by creating a personal website
+Teaching the basics of HTML by creating a personal website completely built in HTML

 covers: